 The roller coaster of dating a single parent

-It’s bliss at first, until you realize you are now the coaster.
+It’s bliss at first, until you realize YOU are now the coaster.
 I was the coaster.
 Correction: I am the coaster.
 The transition for me was difficult because for so long I was the one.
 The one who did school, and work, and meals.
 Now someone new was here and more than willing to help take the load off but I couldn’t comprehend.
 I couldn’t let go.
 Give in?
 No. Why?
 Because I always do it.

 But I didn’t have to.
 I was lucky enough to have my partner stick through my antics and fully understanding that I wasn’t going to be molding together and relaxing for a while.
 Matt is an amazing cook, and he does it most nights.
-I’m the organized freak so I manage the home and we both work together to wrangle the kids.
+I’m the organized nut so I manage the home and we both work together to wrangle the kids.
 He’s brought me a level of bliss I have never felt before.
 He’s got my back and is there for me when I need to vent, cry, or ramble on to.

 Give it time and don’t give up.
 Be patient with your significant other because change does not happen over night.
 If you stay strong for them, one day the bricks will start to fall and it will all be worth it.